eeshchaturvedi/Pneumonia-Disease-Prediction-and-Anomaly-Detection-Using-X-ray-Images/ProgressLogger.md

   - This adds a crucial layer of persistence and allows us to track the application's usage and effectiveness over time.

+---

+## 6 August 2025 🐞

+- Initial Anomaly Detector Evaluation

+  - Successfully ran the anomaly detector, confirming the model could load and produce reconstruction errors.

+  - Discovered a key inconsistency: the model confidently predicted "Pneumonia" but failed to flag the same image as an          anomaly, revealing a lack of sensitivity.

+  - Concluded that the initial autoencoder architecture was too simple and that the anomaly threshold was not optimal.

+- Anomalies Detected

+  - Observed that the model was incorrectly identifying watermarks and text overlays as anomalies in some images.

+  - Outlined a plan to retrain the autoencoder on a cleaner dataset and correct the logic for anomaly localization.